Dolorama Weg: The Hut-To-Hut Trek for Beginners in the Dolomites

 Book Now

-The Dolorama Route is a beautiful hut-to-hut hike designed for anyone who has never tried a hut-to-hut hike before and would like to give it a shot.
+The Dolorama Weg is a beautiful hut-to-hut hike designed for those who have never tried a hut-to-hut hike before and would like to give it a shot.
 The standard version is approximately 60 kilometers long and is divided into 4 stages, with daily walks ranging from 5 to 7 hours.

 Most of the trails are not too technically challenging, making them suitable for hikers with a good level of fitness.
 However, it's important to remember that this is a mountain hike.
 Overall, the difficulty level is considered moderately strenuous.
 The uphill and downhill sections can be tough on your legs, and the weight of your backpack doesn't make it any easier.
 So, the hike can definitely be challenging.